ratul003/Cost-Benefit-Optimization-Using-Predictive-Analytics/README.md

  - Stakeholder Management and Driving the Proposal (Check Google Slides)

 ## What?
-### Determining the optimal “The Algo Order Assignment” stacking levels using Cost-Benefit Analysis
+### Determining the optimal “ML Algo Order Assignment” stacking levels using Cost-Benefit Analysis

 ## Why?
 #### Drive Benefits →